Political positions of Donald Trump: Torture

 Trump has said that he believes that "torture absolutely works".
 During his campaign, Trump said that "I would bring back waterboarding, and I'd bring back a hell of a lot worse than waterboarding".
-However, during his presidency, he did not bring back waterboarding.

 Criminal justice

 As of May 2016, Trump's campaign website made no mention of criminal justice reform, and Trump rarely talked in specifics.
 Trump has stated that he would be "tough on crime" and criticized Barack Obama's and Hillary Clinton's criminal justice reform proposals.
 When asked about specific criminal justice reforms, Trump reportedly often changes the subject back to supporting police or vague answers about needing to be "tough."
 In January 2016, Trump said that along with veterans, "the most mistreated people in this country are police."

 Trump supports the use of "stop and frisk" tactics, of the kind once used in New York City.
 In 2000, Trump also rejected as elitist and naive the arguments of criminal justice reformers that the U.S. criminal justice system puts too many criminals in jail.
 Trump is in favor of at least one mandatory sentence, where using a gun to commit a crime results in a five-year sentence.

 Trump on several occasions asserted that crime was rising in the United States.
 Trump's assertions that crime was rising were false; in fact, both violent and property crimes consistently declined in the U.S. from the early 1990s until 2014.
 Trump's claim that "inner-city crime is reaching record levels" received a "pants-on-fire" rating from PolitiFact.
 As president, Trump reiterated in February 2017 the false claim that crime was rising, saying, "the murder rate in our country is the highest it's been in 47 years."